mui/material-ui/docs/src/pages/customization/overrides.md

 ## 4. User global theme variation

-In order to promote consistency and manage the user interface as a whole, Material-UI provide a mechanisms to apply global changes.
+In order to promote consistency and manage the user interface as a whole, Material-UI provide mechanisms to apply global changes.
 You can tweak the [configuration variables](/customization/themes#configuration-variables) as well as [customizing all instances of a component type](/customization/themes#customizing-all-instances-of-a-component-type).